-The main consequence of not paying debt is negative effects to your credit score.
+The main consequence of not paying debt is negative effects on your credit score.
 Repayment history has the greatest impact on credit.
 By not repaying debts, your credit score will take a hit.
-In addition, the amount of debt you have impacts your credit score.
+In addition, the amount of debt you have impacted your credit score.
 By reducing the total amount you owe, your score will improve.

 Another consequence of leaving debt unpaid is the challenges of getting approved for credit again.
 Lenders are skeptical about spotty repayment history.
 They are less willing to lend to individuals with lots of outstanding debt.